Please provide the name(s) and addresse(s) of anyone to be added to the property title?

 Where you are intent on holding the property as beneficial Tenants in Common in unequal shares, what is the split to be.
 For e.g. 50-50, or 60-40?

-Caveats to be read in in addition to the above JPMorgan transfer of equity Advice :
+Important warnings to consider in in addition to the above JPMorgan transfer of equity Info :

 If JPMorgan is joining in the transfer to release someone from liability, put the release in the ‘additional provisions’ panel if someone is entering into a covenant relating to the charge, place it in the ‘additional provisions’ panel stamp duty land tax is not payable when there is no chargeable consideration for the transfer (Schedule 3, paragraph 1 of the Finance Act 2003).
 In the case of a transfer subject to a charge (even if the transfer is by way of gift) or if a property has been transferred for no value and there is an associated discharge, HMRC would view this as an assumption of an existing debt by the purchaser (Schedule 4, paragraph 8 of the Finance Act 2003) and stamp duty land tax may be payable if you wish you may state in the ‘additional provisions’ panel that ‘This transfer is made subject to a charge dated… in favour of…’

 On form AP1, your conveyancing solicitor should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.